ooloth/dotfiles/README.md

 ## Disclaimer

 The settings here reflect my personal preferences, so...expect lots of changes and experiments.
-Unless you love surprises, I highly recommend you fork and customize this repo before using it.
+Unless you love surprises, I highly recommend you fork and customize this repo before you consider using it.

 ## Prerequisites

 1. Connect to the internet
 2. Open System Preferences and sign into iCloud (which will sign you into the App Store for `mas`)
 3. Open Terminal.app (you'll probably want to increase the font size)
 4. Install Apple's command line tools:

 ```sh